 What is actually the advantage of this compared to using hit-and-miss MC integration with the combined rejection method for some function ag(x)?
 In that case, using g(x) reduces the number of misses a lot, and since we integrate in one more dimension, all points have equal value (1), and hence the variance should be low as well?
-As far as I can see, the main advantage is that now we do not have to go up in dimensions, nor require that ag(x) > f(x), which may sometimes be difficult or impossible to prove, especially in high dimensions.

 Let us make this concrete with a simple example.
-Say we want to evaluate part of a Gaussian function, same, so let's use that for g(x).
-We first have to normalize g, so we calculate
+Say we want to evaluate part of a Gaussian function,